Only joy for Seahawks fans is knowing that preseason games are virtually meaningless

 Oh, it was ghastly all right, a hide-your-eyes performance by the Seahawks that would have had fans gauging their eyes out.

-If it wasn’t all so meaningless in the big picture.
+If it wasn’t all so meaningless, or at least insignificant, in the big picture.

 Preseason games are inherently of little predictive value, and you can multiply that by multitudes this year, when the Seahawks for the most part have decided to join the trend of withholding the services of the vast majority of starters.
 At least until Preseason Week 3, when Carroll indicated that most of the starters will get a taste of game action in advance of the opener.